 Mike Maignan – Theo Hernández, Malick Thiaw, Matteo Gabbia, Kyle Walker – Tijjani Reijnders, Youssouf Fofana, Yunus Musah – Alejandro Jiménez, Riccardo Sottil, João Félix.

-Defenders Emerson Royal and Alessandro Florenzi, along with midfielder Ruben Loftus-Cheek, will miss the game due to injuries.
+Defenders Emerson Royal and Alessandro Florenzi, as well as midfielder Ruben Loftus-Cheek, will miss the game due to injuries.

 Referee